Meroal/joofaq/README.md

 The generator also created several view files in a new app/views/faq/ directory.
 This gives you access to the views so that you can change the styling as you please.

+You can now view your app's faq at '/faq' (localhost:3000/faq).
+Can you change this routing in your config/routes.rb file.

 ## Contributing

 1. Fork it